kohkimakimoto/jitome/README.md

 ![logo.png](logo.png)

-Jitome watches files and runs a command when files change.
+Jitome is a watcher for file changing

 ![jitome.gif](jitome.gif)